Huge Sweet Potato Harvest

 Once the little vines have a couple sets of leaves and the stems are about six inches long you can pull them off.
 Now place the slips you removed in a glass of water with the bottom two inches submerged.
 It won’t take long till they start forming roots.
 The whole process takes about 4 – 6 weeks using a fresh sweet potato.
 Make sure the slips have well developed roots before you attempt to plant them in the garden

 Sweet potatoes can’t tolerate cold weather or frost.
-I transplanted six slips into a deep raised garden bed in mid May (Michigan, Zone 6a).
+I transplanted six slips into a deep raised garden bed in mid-May (Michigan, Zone 6a).
 The section of the raised garden bed measured 24″ x 36″ and is about 18″ deep.
 The soil I used was one third sphagnum (peat) moss, one third compost, and the last third was a mix of vermiculite and sand.
 I had also amended the soil with some wood ash from my fireplace in the previous fall season.

 Growing the huge sweet potato harvest

 I really didn’t do anything special for these vines while they were growing watering as needed but I never used any commercial fertilizers.
 Growing in the limited space resulted in vines sprawling out of the raised garden bed and spilling out onto the ground.
-As a result I ended up pruning the vines to the point that they were barely touching the ground.
-Pruning the vines may have allowed the plants to devote more energy to developing the roots?!
+As a result, I ended up pruning the vines to the point that they were barely touching the ground.
+Pruning the vines may have allowed the plants to devote more energy to developing the roots.

 When to harvest

-Since this was my first time growing sweet potatoes I really wasn’t sure when to harvest but I understand they require at least 100 days to mature.
+Since this was my first time growing sweet potatoes, I really wasn’t sure when to harvest them but I understand they require at least 100 days to mature.
 I did some reading on the internet.
 The general consensus was that once the vines are flowering then the roots are forming the potatoes.

 By mid to late September the vines were growing an occasional flower.
 Around the end of September my curiosity got the best of me and I reached down into the loose soil near the main stalk of one of the vines.
 There were indeed some sweet potatoes formed so I stopped probing around once I felt them beneath the soil.
 In hindsight I could have dug down sooner to check if potatoes were growing.